-We write to notify you personally that a substantial proportion of the Central American refugees targeted in Department of Homeland Security (DHS) raids that began yesterday, and a substantial proportion of those who are currently in removal proceedings before the Executive Office for Immigration Review (EOIR), are disabled, as that term is defined in the Rehabilitation Act of 1973.
-This letter is meant to notify you of their disabilities and to request reasonable modifications to the asylum process and removal proceedings and to the current enforcement operations.
+We write to add the names of 83 additional civil rights, faith, and labor organizations that have joined with 158 original signatories who last week notified you personally that a substantial proportion of the Central American refugees targeted in recent Department of Homeland Security (DHS) raids, and a substantial proportion of those who are currently in removal proceedings before the Executive Office for Immigration Review (EOIR), are disabled, as that term is defined in the Rehabilitation Act of 1973.
+This letter, from a total of 241 organizations, is meant to notify you of their disabilities and to request reasonable modifications to the asylum process and removal proceedings and to the current enforcement operations.